wigy/neat-dump/README.md

 ## It can be used in unit-testing

 In unit testing you can check what messages has been received.
+Call `d.expect()` with the function implementing the test and it return an expectation object you can use to check various things.
 With `toBe()` you can check the exact text of messages in the strict order:

 ```js
 d.expect(function(){